AnBalandina/rsschool-cv/cv.md

 -----------------------------

 ### **Briefly About Myself:**
 I started my professional path working in a local museum as project manager.
 My duty was searching information about grants, create projects for them, collect necessary documentation.
 After two years, I decided to change work and become a flight attendant.
-This year I have a willing to try new profession.
+This year I have a willing to start a new profession.
 Unfortunately, I don't have technical education, but I do have passion for development.
 My strengths are teamwork, time management and learnability.

 -----------------------------